 The good news is that the Thunderbirds are still here.
 They never left.
 The Thunderbirds are coming down from their nests in the mountains.
 Today they desire to share their medicine; their teachings and wisdom.
 Thunderbirds share their knowledge to enlighten and empower others.

 There are traditional places of power and sacred medicine sites still in existence here in KitchiZibi territory.
 There is old traditional knowledge about our original big manitous; Thunderbird, Turtle, Serpent and the Underwater Panther.
-Many people are now hearing the thunder as the great Thunderbirds are guiding us.
-Many people are now embracing the Medicine Ways and Teachings of KitchiZibi Thunderbird Knowledge.
+Many people are now hearing the thunder while the Thunderbird medicine people are guiding us.
+Many people are now embracing the teachings of KitchiZibi Thunderbird medicine ways.

-Whether we call these people snake men or Thunderbirds, we can trust them to help us find the lost trail home to a Good Medicine Way of Life.
+Today we can trust Thunderbird medicine people to help us find the lost trail up to the nest and the teachings found there; Indigenous teachings that will help us all return home to the Good Medicine Way of Life.